ajeetraina/mcp-portal/README.md

 ## Acknowledgments

-- All contributors who have submitted their MCP implementations
+- All contributors who have submitted their Docker MCP implementations
 - The [Collabnix](https://collabnix.com) community
-- Docker for creating the Model Context Protocol
+- Docker for creating the Model Context Protocol implementation
+- Anthropic for developing the Model Context Protocol standard